nielswitte/OpenSim-CMS/api/README.md

 userName=<USERNAME>
 ```

-### Create a new user
+### Create a new avatar

-To create a new user the following API url can be used with a PUT request.
+To create a new avatar the following API url can be used with a PUT request.
 The data is example data from a WebKit PUT request (without the headers)

 ```http